darkosancanin/scratchpad/angular2/README.md

 # angular2

-This is just a sample Angular2 app that I originally used to learn and trial the basic concepts of Angular2 with.
+Sample Angular2 app that I originally used to learn and trial the basic concepts of Angular2 with.